 The Company provisionally allocated the purchase price to the assets acquired and liabilities assumed based on their estimated Accounting Effective Date fair values.
 A change to the provisional amounts recorded for assets acquired and liabilities assumed during the measurement period affects the amount of the purchase price allocated to gain on acquisition.
-Such changes to the purchase price allocated financial statements.
+Such changes to the purchase price allocation during the measurement period are recorded as retrospective adjustments to the consolidated financial statements.
 During the measurement period, the Company identified adjustments to certain of the provisional amounts recorded that had the net effect of decreasing gain on acquisition by \$747 thousand.
 The measurement period ended September 30, 2014.